artanthos/js-game-slot-machine/README.md

 # js-game-slot-machine

-ES6 module based slot machine, with results fetched from an API -- or in this case, a JSON file
+Canvas ES6 module based slot machine, with results fetched from an API -- or in this case, a JSON file

 [DEMO link -- https://jscoox.github.io/slot-machine/](https://jscoox.github.io/slot-machine/)